This blog post may contain affiliate links. Please read the full disclosure for more information.

 Please note that my ginger cat, Sintra (pictured) is fortunately NOT suffering from any kind of disease – chronic or otherwise – but he does suffer from severe laziness 24/7!

-So, not only does my extreme fatigue comes inconveniently with the package, but there is also no escaping from it, except coping with it, and trying to get my energy back as soon as possible.
-In order to do so, I, myself categorize this extreme fatigue into two categories.
+So, not only does my extreme fatigue come inconveniently with the package, but there is also no escaping from it, except coping with it and trying to get my energy back as soon as possible.
+In order to do so, I, categorize this extreme fatigue into two categories.

-The next few things I am capable to do: cancel my appointments for the next 2 – 3 days by email or text, refill my cat’s pet feeder, drink a lot of water, refill my Simple Modern’s water bottle and place some bananas next to my bed and then go to sleep for about 2 days (with bathroom breaks).
+The next few things I am capable of doing: cancel my appointments for the next 2 – 3 days by email or text, refill my cat’s pet feeder, drink a lot of water, refill my water bottle, and place some bananas next to my bed and then go to sleep for about 2 days (with bathroom breaks).

 I find this sudden, extreme fatigue a little bit tricky to cope with because it occurs suddenly and unpredictably.
 Last week, for instance, I was feeling fine on Monday and Tuesday and I was also able to get things done.
 Enthusiastically, I was about to start my workday behind my computer on Wednesday morning, when suddenly, this extreme fatigue struck.

-The tricky part of this sudden fatigue is that I am usually not as exhausted as after have had a Meniere’s attack but somehow, my body and brain refuse to get things done.
-So, nevertheless, I have no choice but to cancel my appointments, shutting down my computer, and do the followings:
+The tricky part of this sudden fatigue is that I am usually not as exhausted as after having had a Vertigo attack but somehow, my body and brain refuse to get things done.
+So, nevertheless, I have no choice but to cancel my appointments, shut down my computer, and do the following:

 2.1.
 Drink a lot of water